Standing Committees and Advisory Panels

 Vice Chair: Rich Rogers, ACS CCP, Scardello

-Board Liaison & Immediate Past Chair: John Antonelli, Antonelli’s Cheese Shop
+Board Liaison & Immediate Past Chair: John Antonelli, ACS CCP, Antonelli’s Cheese Shop

 ACS Staff Liaison: Michelle Lee, Programs & Operations Director

 Members at large: Patrick Bleck, ACS CCP, Specialty Food Sherpa; Matt Bonano, Brooklyn South Cheese; Craig Gile, ACS CCP, Cabot Creamery Cooperative; John Greeley, Gourmet Foods International; David Lockwood, Neal’s Yard Dairy; Kirsten Hindes, ACS CCP, Laura Chenel Chevre; Tom Kooiman, Portland Creamery; Rachel Perez, ACS CCP, Tony’s Fine Foods; Julia Powers, ACS CCP, Peterson Company; Rich Rogers, ACS CCP, Scardello; and Karen & Richard Silverston

 The Judging & Competition Committee is inherently linked to the Annual Conference.
 This committee is responsible for determining all criteria for the cheeses entered into the competition by ACS member cheesemakers.
 The committee determines the roster of judges and their compensation, the categories of cheeses, the judging processes, scoring, reporting, and awards criteria.
 The committee also coordinates volunteers and guides production of a printed awards brochure that is published onsite and made available to attendees at the Festival of Cheese.